Wuvist/lcpc/lcpc.typ

 Comparing to by income level, although the segments are evenly distributed, but audience may hard to project themselves into corresponding group.
 One may think they belongs to "middle-income", when while they are actually among the top 20% earners.
 Or the opposites may also happen.

 Segmenting by dwelling type on the other hand, provides a clear cut of who should belong to each segment.
-The SG LCPC by type of dwelling @sg_household_by_dwelling has been striped off household with sole member of age 65+ and segmented by household#[It's also possible to form another LCPC focusing this group alone, the data is available in HES.
+The SG LCPC by type of dwelling @sg_household_by_dwelling has been striped off household with sole member of age 65+ and segmented by household#footnote[It's possible to form another LCPC focusing this group alone, the data is available in HES.
 I will exam in future study.].

+#figure(
+  image("data/LCPC_change.png", width: 90%),
+  caption: "Change of SG LCPC by type of dwelling from 2007/08 to 2017/18 " ) <sg_lcpc_change>

 Quick findings from this LCPC:
 - All LCP below 1: no household face deficit
-- LCP of all groups drop from 2007/08 to 2017/18
+- LCP of all groups drop from 2007/08 to 2017/18 as shown in @sg_lcpc_change.
 - 1-2 Room group has the most improvement from 2012/13 to 2017/18, as a result of larger increment in income than expenditure.
 This could be a result of large transfer payment by the government.
 - LCPC of 2017/18 is in a slight "W" shape, which the "middle class" - group staying in 4-Room HDB and 5-Room and EC have large LCP than the neighboring groups 3-Room HDB and Condo.
 This may reflects the so-called "Squeezed Middle Class"
 - LCPC is much more "flatten" in 2017/18 than 2012/13, which may imply a more equal society.